DFE-Digital/register-early-career-teachers-public/app/views/api/guidance/sandbox.md

----
-title: Using the API sandbox
+# Using the API sandbox
----

 Use this guidance to understand: